andrew/ultimate-awesome/README.md

 - [awesome-repos](https://github.com/kaichii/awesome-repos) - ⭐ 仓库整理.
 - [personal-awesome-list](https://github.com/kalbir/personal-awesome-list) - To help find that great article I wanted to share with you.
 - [awesome-msa](https://github.com/kennethanceyer/awesome-msa) - Awesome list of MSA.
+- [awesome-tech-blogs-ja](https://github.com/key60228/awesome-tech-blogs-ja) - A list of Tech Blogs by Japanese Companies.
 - [awesome-backend](https://github.com/khalidbelk/awesome-backend) - A curated list of awesome backend tools, libraries and resources.
 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.